-BigCommerce complies with the provisions of the Digital Millennium Copyright Act (DMCA) for copyright infringement.
+BigCommerce complies with the provisions of the Digital Millennium Copyright Act (DMCA) and applicable law for copyright infringement.
 In addition, because the DMCA provides a useful framework for resolving disputes surrounding allegedly infringing materials in other contexts or jurisdictions, where applicable, BigCommerce applies this protocol to other allegations of infringement of intellectual property rights.

 Reporting Claims of Infringement.

 BigCommerce will respond to notices of infringement that comply with applicable law.
 If an intellectual property rights holder believes that there has been a violation of his/her rights on a site that is hosted by BigCommerce or a BigCommerce subsidiary, the intellectual property rights holder may request that BigCommerce remove or disable the material by submitting written notification to our Intellectual Property Agent.
 If you knowingly make a material misrepresentation that material or activity is infringing your copyright, you may be held liable for damages under applicable law.
 The written notification must include the following:

 A signature (physical or electronic) of a person authorized to act on the intellectual property rights owner’s behalf.